 About the GFBR

-The Global Forum on Bioethics in Research (GFBR) exists to provide a global platform for the exchange and sharing of experience and expertise on research ethics among researchers, research policy makers and ethicists, among others.
+The Global Forum on Bioethics in Research (GFBR) exists to provide a global platform for the exchange and sharing of experience and expertise on research ethics among researchers, policy makers and ethicists, among others.
 Its core aims are to give voice to low- and middle- income country (LMIC) perspectives in debates about global health research ethics and to promote collaboration.

 The purpose, history and future functioning of the GFBR is described in the 2014 articleThe Global Forum for Bioethics in Research – Past, present and future‘.